influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 >For each section of the configuration file the numbering restarts at zero.

-## Global Options
+## Global settings

 ### reporting-disabled = false

-InfluxData, the company, relies on reported data from running nodes primarily to track the adoption rates of different InfluxDB versions.
+InfluxData uses voluntarily reported data from running InfluxDB nodes primarily to track the adoption rates of different InfluxDB versions.
 This data helps InfluxData support the continuing development of InfluxDB.